Localization and Approximations for Distributed Non-convex Optimization: Simulation Results

-A natural refinement of the SC-NI algorithm would be updating the interference terms after completing optimizing the interference-free objective for each cell.
-We can then perform the single-cell optimization for each cell again while treating the powers of neighboring BSs as constants, and then iterate again, and so on.
-We refer to this method as the Single-Cell (SC) algorithm.
+A refinement of the SC-NI algorithm is to update the interference terms after first optimization for each cell.
+We then optimize for each cell again while treating the powers of neighboring BSs as constants, and then repeat until convergence.
+We call this the Single-Cell (SC) algorithm.

-The network scenario we use in the simulations is shown in Fig \ref{fig1}.
-There are four BSs of 4-gon topology in the network.
-Furthermore, each UE associates with exactly one BS and each BS has three UEs associated with it.
-In the figure, all the links of UE3 are drawn as an example.
-Since UE3 is served by BS1, there is a signal link between UE3 and BS1.
-The neighbors of BS1, namely BS2 and BS4, cause interferences to UE3.
-The time horizon $T$ is chosen to be $200$.
-The channel gains are Rayleigh distributed, with parameter $1$ for associated BS-UE pair, and $0.5$ for interference.
+We adopt the 19 cell wrap-around model from \cite{Huo_Wrap_2005} as the network scenario used in our simulations.
+Furthermore, each UE associates with exactly one BS and each BS has five UEs associated with it.
+Suppose a UE is served by a BS.
+Then there is a signal link between the UE and the BS, while all the neighbors of the BS cause interferences to the UE.
+The time horizon $T$ is chosen to be $20$.
+The channel gains are directly generated by Rayleigh distribution, with parameter $1$ for associated BS-UE pair, and $0.5$ for interference, instead of choosing random locations for the UEs and calculating the path loss.
 The channel gains are assumed to be independent among all links in a scheduling instance and also across all scheduling instances.
 We use identical QoS weights ($c_i=1$).
 Other parameters include: $|K|=3$, $\sg^2=0.01$, $\al_0=0.99$, $\be=0.53$, and $P_b=10\es\forall\es b$.
-The simulation parameters are summarized in Table \ref{tab1}.
-For simplicity we treat all scheduling factors $x_{bik}$ as fractional numbers and directly use the local optimal results obtained to compute utilities.
-In future work we will perform integer rounding procedure in the simulations.
+For simplicity we treat all scheduling terms $x_{bik}$ as real numbers and use the local optimal results to compute utilities.
+In future work we will include integer rounding procedures in the simulations.
+The entire process is simulated only one time, as multiple time slots already brought in the averaging effect.